 The main problem is that the creditor may not believe your claim.
 Creditors will often ask for proof that you are who you say you are and that you did not take out that line of credit, which is often hard to prove.
 If the creditor does not believe your claim, it may hold you responsible for paying back the money borrowed.

 Each of those debts will also appear on your credit report, and when the identity theft stops making payments, those missed payments and defaults will cause your credit score to slowly drop.
 This can make it difficult or even impossible for you to obtain credit of your own in the future.

-Of the programs and packages that LifeLock offers, the most basic is LifeLock Standard, which you can sign up for online.
+Of the programs and packages that LifeLock offers, the most basic is the Standard package, which you can sign up for online.
 The company charges a fee of less than $10 per month for this service.
 It comes with $25,000 worth of stolen funds protection that will help you replace the funds that you lost up to this total amount.

 Purchasing this package also provides you with the company’s Identity Alert System that will send out alerts every time it finds your name or social security number used somewhere in credit records.
 You decide how you want to receive those alerts, and the company will send alerts via email, a phone call or a text message.
 Its Privacy Monitor tool can monitor the web for usage of your name and let you know about those mentions to increase your privacy online.

 You might hear the term black market and wonder what it means.
 This refers to the dark web, which is the criminal portion of the web.
 Shoppers can buy everything from illegal drugs and weapons to social security numbers and credit cards on the back market.